vtex/shoreline/styleguides/admin/documentation/primitives/flex.md

 ### Customization

-With the `styles` property, you can add any customization to the `Grid` and `Grid.Item` components.
+With the `csx` property, you can add any customization to the `Grid` and `Grid.Item` components.
 Check the [StyleObject](/theming/style-object) page for detailed info.

 You can also use the following properties to add flex-box styles: